nityanandareddy/i2b2-webclient-cas/README.md

 The CAS-related code is adapted from similar code for an older version of i2b2 by Dan Connolly found at https://bitbucket.org/DanC/i2b2-webclient-cas.

 ## CAS implementations supported
-We expect any full CAS implementation with support for proxying to work.
+We expect any full implementation of version 2 of the CAS protocol to work.
+In particular, the implementation must support proxying.
 The following implementations of CAS are known to work:
 * [Eureka!
 Clinical CAS](https://github.com/eurekaclinical/cas), which is a patched version of [JASIG CAS version 3.5.2](https://wiki.jasig.org/display/CASUM/Home)
 * [Shibboleth Identity Provider version 3](https://wiki.shibboleth.net/confluence/display/IDP30/Home) with CAS emulation turned on